whoisryosuke/react-unified-input/README.md

 1. Use the hook inside your component and : `const { setGamepadMap } = useFocusStore();`
 1. Change the keymap to your liking.
 You can see an example [in the default keymaps for each device.](src\constants\input.ts)

+### Key guides

+Sometimes in UI you need to convey the meaning behind a certain input.
+This is incredibly common in video game where the user needs to be reminded what button on their gamepad does what.
+We see this in games like Assassin's Creed or Kingdom Hearts.
+If you're playing on PlayStation with a gamepad you'll see their trademark symbols - but if you play on PC using a keyboard, you might see keyboard buttons instead.

+These are commonly referred to as "key guides" and they are text and/or iconography that informs the user how their device interfaces with the application or game.
+And as I described, they're often adaptive to the current conditions - so if the user swaps devices, the key guides need to update to match the correct device.

+We expose a `currentDevice` from the `useFocusStore()` hook that lets you know what was the last device in use.

+Using this variable combined with `keyboardMap` and `gamepadMap`, you can create a `<KeyGuide>` component that displays the input to the user as their current device.
+So you can have a `<KeyGuide input="confirm" />` that shows the user the "Enter" key on keyboard or the "X" key on gamepad.

+### Animated components

+What happens when a component is animated but has focus?
+Ideally the focus travels with the element.
+And with this library - it does! - kinda.

+When the user presses any button to navigate, the position of all focus items are updated.
+But if for some reason the focus isn't updating it's position at the rate you need, you can manually update the focus element's position using the `updatePosition()` function provided through the `useFocusStore()` hook.

+You can see an example of this in [ExampleAnimatedComponent](src/examples/HelloWorldExample/ExampleAnimatedComponent.tsx).

 ## Release

 1. Bump version in `package.json`